patrickfuller/blender-graphs/README.md

  * `--2D` confines the network layout to two dimensions

-The `network_to_blender.py` script can also be easily edited to change node shapes and sizes or to disable edge arrows.
+The `network_to_blender.py` script can also be easily edited to change node shapes, sizes, and colors, or to disable edge arrows (it's a short script!).